sheriecarter/public-library-app/1_users_and_auth.md

 That makes sense because there's no way to sign up yet.  **YET.**

+> Optionally, you can add a new `GET /users` route that also uses the `users#index` controller action.

 ### The '/users/new' route should show a signup form.